Allergies and Their Effects

-Today, almost any individual on earth knows what allergies are.
-In fact, the subject of allergies is so common in the whole world that you can ask any stranger on the street about the subject and the person will have something to say about it.
+Today, almost anyone on earth are familiar with or have suffered from allergies.
+In fact, the subject of allergies is so common all over the world, that you can ask any stranger on the street about the subject and the person will for sure have something to say about it.
 Allergies can be defined as the abnormal reactions of the immune system to a substance that is normally considered harmless.
 This element is called an allergen.
 The reaction of the body is actually a release of chemicals that leads to the occurrence of allergic symptoms.

-The allergic person can have a hard time dealing with the effects of a certain substance, while everyone else has no problems with the substance.
-But, a person who experiences certain symptoms after using a substance cannot be immediately considered as allergic to that substance.
-A good example can be the one of someone who has symptoms that are similar to medication side effects, but these symptoms are not the result of taking medicine.
+An allergic person can have a hard time dealing with the effects of a certain substance, while everyone else has no problems with it.
+But, at the same time, someone who experiences certain symptoms after using a substance cannot be immediately considered to be allergic to that substance.
+A good example can be the one of someone who has symptoms that are similar to the side effects of medication, but these symptoms are not the result of taking medicine.

 How Does an Allergic Reaction Manifest?